HETEROCYCLES

 The pyrrole 20 was prepared via Knorr-type condensation (Scheme 3).
 Vilsmeier formylation of compound 20 followed by silver oxidation and subsequent esterification with diazomethane generated the pyrrole 21 in 11% yield over four steps from 19.

-N-alkylation of the sodium salt of the pyrrole 21 with the tosyl derivative of the lactone 18.
+The crucial combination of the two intermediates was achieved by the N-alkylation of the sodium salt of the pyrrole 21 with the tosyl derivative of the lactone 18.
 The intramolecular Friedel-Crafts cyclisation of the pyrrole 22 gave the tetrahydroindolizine derivative 23 in 50% yield.
 Catalytic reduction of the nitro group followed by lactamisation afforded compound 24.
 A two step sequence had to be applied to produce rac-rhazinilam (1) under harsh conditions but in good overall yield.
 The synthesis proceeds through ten steps starting from the commercially available acid 19 in a remarkable 3.6% overall yield.

 TOTAL SYNTHESIS OF rac-RHAZINILAM BY SAMES